ericzrinsky/discogs/case_study.md

 ![Spotify](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i43.png "Spotify Web Application")

-Browse to the appropriate artist listing in the search results and then copy the alphanumeric artist code at the end of the URL in the address bar.
+Browse to the appropriate artist listing in the search results and copy the alphanumeric "Artist Code" at the end of the URL in the address bar.

 ![Spotify](http://elearning.monetate.net.s3.amazonaws.com/z/records/img/i44.png "Artist Code")